mParticle/docs/src/pages/developers/rules/index.md

 * The Application Info (`batch.application_info`) object cannot be accessed or altered.
 * Any changes made to the Deleted Attributes object (`batch.deleted_user_attributes`) will not be applied to the user profile.

-## Best Practices for Node JS Rules
+## Best practices for Node JS rules

 AWS supports multiple Node runtime versions.
 If using Node for your Rule, be sure to select a runtime that supports the Javascript features you want to use.